Social Icons

 Directed by Irvin Kershner

-When a great movie is encountering a part 2, all you expect is something better, or at least close to it.
-Well that was what I expected when I was watching this film, but what I got was something totally different from what the movie promised to offer.
+When a great movie gets a sequel, you expect something better—or at least close to it.
+That’s what I hoped for when I started watching Robocop 2, but what I got was completely different from what the movie promised.

-The first problem I had with the movie is the story line, it was too direct.
-I guess that may work with a lot of other movies, but here it just didn’t seem to work.
-The movie started with action and the action went on and on, till I had to struggle to keep my eyes open.
-Even the idea of a child who was ruthless and a killer seemed too wrong to be part of a movie.
+The first problem I had was the storyline.
+It was too straightforward.
+That might work for other movies, but here, it just didn’t click.
+The movie started with action, and the action kept going and going until I was struggling to keep my eyes open.
+Even the idea of a ruthless, murderous child felt too wrong for this kind of film.

-The movie plot continues after the events of the first film, the same idea still runs though, everyone was looking out for themselves and their financial benefit to care about what was going on in the police department.
+The plot picks up after the events of the first movie, with the same themes running through it: everyone’s looking out for themselves and their financial gain, with no concern for what’s happening in the police department.

-The state is losing Detroit to OCP due to their massive debt and a drug baron named Cain is ruling the streets making millions selling a drug named nuke.
+The state is losing Detroit to OCP due to massive debt, and a drug lord named Cain is ruling the streets, making millions selling a drug called Nuke.

-Cain and Robocop had an encounter which saw Robocop torn to shreds, or ripped apart.
-But their second showdown was what led to Cain becoming Robocop 2, and from there the movie keeps to its R rating, with deaths all over the place.
+Robocop and Cain have an encounter that leaves Robocop torn to shreds.
+Their second showdown leads to Cain becoming Robocop 2, and from there, the movie stays true to its R-rating, with deaths everywhere.

-This was the last time Peter Weller took the role as Robocop, saying this film was too negative and disappointing, the same view was shared by his co-actor Nancy Allen.
-Frank Miller wrote the script for this movie, although in his defense, his script was said to be unmakable and numerous re-writes is what led to the Robocop 2 that we see today, and a crappier Robocop 3 later on.
+This was the last time Peter Weller played Robocop.
+He called the film too negative and disappointing, a sentiment shared by his co-star Nancy Allen.
+Frank Miller wrote the script, though in his defense, his original version was reportedly unmakeable.
+Numerous rewrites led to the Robocop 2 we see today—and the even crappier Robocop 3 that followed, which ended the film movie franchise production at that time, before the 2014 remake.

 0 comments: